-Important Dates for the Nevole family
+Early History of the Nevole family

 This web page shows only a small excerpt of our Nevole research.
 Another 259 words (18 lines of text) covering the years 1100, 1364, 1425, 1397, 1200, 1428, 1471, 1461, 1470, 1431, 1471, 1625, 1712, 1661, 1651, 1685, 1675, 1615, 1676, 1631, 1692, 1680, 1681, 1620, 1694, 1668, 1655, 1717, 1697 and are included under the topic Early Nevole History in all our PDF Extended History products and printed products wherever possible.